awsdocs/aws-serverlessrepo-developer-guide/doc_source/security_iam_resource-based-policy-examples.md

 --statements Principals=*,PrincipalOrgIDs=org-id,Actions=Deploy,UnshareApplication
 ```

-For more informaton about AWS Organizations, see the *[AWS Organizations User Guide](https://docs.aws.amazon.com/organizations/latest/userguide/)*\.
+For more informaton about AWS organizations, see the *[AWS Organizations User Guide](https://docs.aws.amazon.com/organizations/latest/userguide/)*\.

 **Note**
-You can only specify the AWS Organization that your AWS account is a member of\.
-If you try to specify an AWS Organization that you are not a member of, an error will result\.
+You can only specify the AWS organization that your AWS account is a member of\.
+If you try to specify an AWS organization that you are not a member of, an error will result\.
-To share your application with your AWS Organization, you must include permission for the `UnshareApplication` action, in case the sharing needs to be revoked in the future\.
+To share your application with your AWS organization, you must include permission for the `UnshareApplication` action, in case the sharing needs to be revoked in the future\.

 ### Example 6: Sharing an Application with Some Accounts in an AWS Organization<a name="access-control-resource-based-example-accounts-in-organization"></a>

-Permissions can be granted to specific accounts within an AWS Organization\.
+Permissions can be granted to specific accounts within an AWS organization\.
 You do this by specifying a list of AWS accounts as the principal, and your organization ID, as in the following example\.

 ```
 aws serverlessrepo put-application-policy \